-- 1. Human life as the first priority (utilization of employee safety confirmation system) - 2.
+- 1. Human life as the first priority (use of employee safety confirmation system) - 2.
 Prevention of secondary disaster (in-house firefighting organization, stockpiling, provision of disaster information) - 3.
-Speedy disaster recovery and business continuity (measures for hardware, improvement of contingency plan and development of BCP) - 4.
-Contribution to local society (cooperation/mutual aid with neighboring communities, companies, local and central governments)
+Speedy disaster recovery and business continuity (measures for hardware, improvement of contingency plan, development of BCP) - 4.
+Contribution to local society (cooperation/mutual aid with neighboring communities, companies, local and central governments, provision of supplies, etc.)

-The Global Disaster Headquarters and Regional Disaster Headquarters conduct simulation training assuming a large earthquake to prepare for a catastrophe.
-The drills test the effectiveness of this organization and contingency plan and identify the issues to be improved.
-The contingency plan is reviewed based on the feedback.
+The Global Disaster Headquarters and Regional Disaster Headquarters conduct simulation training assuming a large earthquake to ensure preparedness.
+These drills test the effectiveness of this organization and contingency plan and identify the issues to be improved.
+The contingency plan is reviewed based on this feedback.

-In the aftermath of the March 11, 2011, disaster, Nissan's periodic simulation training helped to ensure the smooth launch of its Global Disaster Headquarters and Regional Disaster Headquarters on the initiative of the First Response Team.
-This also helped to complete confirmation of employees' safety and checks on the extent of the damage.
+In the aftermath of the March 11, 2011, disaster, our periodic simulation training helped to ensure the smooth launch of our Global Disaster Headquarters and Regional Disaster Headquarters on the initiative of our First Response Team.
+This also helped to complete confirmation of employee safety and checks on the extent of the damage.

-Additionally, based on the policy of contribution to local society, the company reacted rapidly to provide rest space for people who could not return home on March 11 and to support damaged areas.
+Additionally, based on our policy of contributing to local society, we reacted rapidly to provide rest space for people who could not return home on March 11 and to support damaged areas.

-At the stage of business recovery, the Disaster Headquarters and the project teams of each function continuously shared up-to-date information and were addressing the issues for production and business recovery with companywide cooperation.
-Effective communications supported the quick recovery of Nissan's total supply chain, including parts supply, production, logistics, sales and services.
+At the stage of business recovery, our Disaster Headquarters and project teams of each function continuously shared up-to-date information and addressed issues for production and business recovery with companywide cooperation.
+Effective communications supported quick recovery of our total supply chain, including parts supply, production, logistics, sales and services.